Investment on the route down, what can go wrong!

 How do I try avoid this?

-In simple terms you want your matching/growth split to gradually move into the split you need at retirement.
-You want this to start happening in the period 5 to 10 years before retirement.
+In simple terms you may want to gradually move into the funds you want at retirement.
+You may want this to start happening in the period 5 to 10 years before retirement.

-Lets take the example pension pot payments to give the total overall income you want below.
-Let’s say you want to match the first 5 years payments when you retire.
+Let’s take the example pension pot payments to give the total overall income you may want below.
+Let’s say you want to place the first 5 years payments in a less volatile fund when you retire.

-- 5 years away from retirement you can still be in all growth type assets as you don’t expect any payments for the next 5 years.
+• 5 years away from retirement you may still be in all growth type assets as you don’t expect any payments for the next 5 years.

-- 4 years away the first years payment you expect comes into that 5 year period, so the amount needed for the first year in retirement is moved into the more matching type fund.
+• 4 years away the first years payment you expect comes into that 5 year period, so the amount you may need for the first year in retirement could be moved into a less volatile fund.

-- 3 years away and the first 2 years are now in matching fund.
+• 3 years away and the first 2 years are now in a less volatile fund

-- 2 years away, first 3 years in matching fund etc
+• 2 years away, first 3 years etc

-Gradually this moves you to the split you need at retirement based on your specific plan and matched period wanted.
+Gradually this moves you to the split you need at retirement based on your specific plan and period of cash flow payments you want in a less volatile fund.

-Then once you retire, you can either decide either to let the 5 years of matching run down to zero as you age, or keep the period of 5 years constant.
-If you do the latter the value of the next 5 years payments are always in matched funds on a rolling basis like an ongoing buffer.
+Then once you retire, you can either decide either to let the 5 years of payments run down to zero as you age, or keep the period of 5 years constant.
+If you do the latter the value of the next 5 years payments are always in a less volatile fund on a rolling basis.

 Tax free cash

 Another big factor to consider before retirement is whether you expect to take a 25% tax free cash lump.
-If so, having 25% of your pot (plus 1% to meet any fees) in a cash/money type fund as you near retirement has many advantages.
+If so, having 25% of your pot (plus 1% to meet any fees) in a cash/money type fund as you near retirement may have advantages.

-Well performing money funds, made up of very short term cash deposits and debt, are currently returning around 5% a year, so the reduction in overall pot growth is small, but risk is greatly reduced.
+Well performing money funds, made up of very short term cash deposits and debt, may return savings account type returns each year.
+The reduction in overall pot growth could be small, but the risk above may be reduced.

 Why is this approach different to current default funds?